 - A1.1.
 The entire surface of the field of play must be one of the following: - Al.I.I.
 Grass - A1.1.2.
 Artificial grass - A1.2.
+Playing field dimensions: - A1.2.1.
+The playing field is one hundred (100) metres long by thirty-seven (37) metres wide. - A1.2.2.
+The central zone is sixty-four (64) metres long, and the two end zones are eighteen (18) metres deep at each end of the central zone.
+The brick marks are eighteen (18) metres from each goal line located midway between the sidelines. - A1.2.3.
+All lines must be between seventy-five (75) and one hundred and twenty (120) millimetres wide, and marked with a non-caustic material. - A1.3.
 A restraining line must be established a minimum of three (3) metres from the perimeter line.
 All persons from the active teams must remain outside this line during play.
 A second restraining line must be established a minimum of two (2) meters from the first restraining line.
-All other persons, apart from permitted officials, and equipment must remain outside this line during play. - A1.2.1.
+These restraining lines may be increased by a WFDF Official at their discretion.
+All other persons, apart from permitted officials, and equipment must remain outside this line during play. - Al.3.1.
 Where a second restraining line is used, the distance for calling a sideline obstruction according to Rule 2.7 is increased from three (3) metres to five (5) metres.